genesiscommunitysuccess/docs/docs/00_fuse/03_features/03_layouts.md

 }
 ```

-> As mentioned above, children elements of the vertical and horizontal layout components, stretch to the entire length by default.
+> As mentioned above, children elements of the verticalLayout and horizontalLayout components, stretch to the entire length by default.
 For the following examples, we will set the width of the buttons to `100px`.

 <zero-design-system-provider style={{ display: 'flex', justifyContent: 'center', borderRadius: '5px' }}>
     <zero-card style={{ display: 'flex', flexDirection: 'column', backgroundColor: 'rgba( 207, 207, 207, 1)' }}>